-Our Firm Represents Workers in Class Actions Under the FLSA
+Our Firm Represents Workers in Collective (also known as Class Actions) under the FLSA

 Holding corporations accountable to the law

-You may realize that you are receiving less than the minimum wage guaranteed under the Fair Labor Standards Act (FLSA), or that you were not paid for many hours of overtime work.
+You may realize that you are receiving less than the minimum wage guaranteed under the Fair Labor Standards Act (FLSA) or that you were not paid for many hours of overtime work.
 However, pursuing a claim may seem disproportionately burdensome and expensive compared to what you have to gain, a reality that too often dissuades unfairly treated employees from obtaining justice and recovering monetary damages.
-Wage and hour violations are often not directed at one employee, but instead reflect a corporation-wide pattern.
-In this case, a collective action, also called a “class action” may be the appropriate and most effective means of reaching justice.
+Wage and hour violations are often not directed at one employee but instead reflect a corporation-wide pattern.
+Typically, FLSA claims brought by a group of employees are “collective actions” similar to a more familiar class action.

-DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC represents workers in employment and labor matters — with extensive emphasis on FLSA regulations and exemptions.
-Our firm has the resources and experience to handle complex FLSA class action litigation.
-Our lawyers recommend forming a class if we believe it can help you win better results in your case.
-We also advise you to opt out when joining a class is not in your best interests.
+DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC represents workers in employment and labor matters — with extensive emphasis on FLSA regulations and exemptions.
+Our firm has the resources and experience to handle complex FLSA actions no matter the best procedural path.
+Our lawyers recommend forming a group action if we believe it can help you win better results in your case.
+Unfortunately, we often see collective actions that ask employees to give up too much of their hard-earned income in a collective action settlement.
+We can discuss whether you should decide not to participate (or to opt-out) in a collective action or proposed settlement when that is not in your best interest.

-Benefits to plaintiffs of a class action lawsuit
+Benefits to plaintiffs of a collective or class-action lawsuit

-- Streamlined process — Filings, investigation and discovery are conducted only once for the entire class, rather than repeatedly for each individual worker.
+- Streamlined process — Filings, investigation, and discovery are conducted only once for the entire class, rather than repeatedly for each worker.
 Therefore, a class may reduce costs and speed up the process.

-- Reduced expenses — Lawyers’ fees and legal costs are distributed across the entire class, thereby reducing the financial burden to each worker.
+- Reduced expenses — Lawyers’ fees and legal costs are distributed across the entire class, reducing the financial burden on each worker.

-When determining whether class action is the appropriate means of pursuing your rights, we consider whether you personally will reap these typical benefits.
+When determining whether a collective or class action is the appropriate means of pursuing your rights, we consider whether you personally will reap these typical benefits.

 Fight alongside your colleagues for fair wages

-Find out whether filing as a class is the best way to pursue all your available remedies under the FLSA regulations.
-Contact DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC by calling 470-443-0524 or contact us online to schedule your free initial telephone claims analysis.
-Our office has free parking available and is ADA accessible.
+Find out whether filing as a collective or class is the best way to pursue all your available remedies under the FLSA regulations.
+Contact DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC by calling or contact us online to schedule your free initial telephone claims analysis.
+Our Atlanta office has convenient on and off-street parking and is ADA accessible.